 As the Office on Women's Health explains, weight can impact ovulation: Being underweight can cause your body to produce too little estrogen, while being overweight can make your body to produce too much.
 Estrogen "is important in preparing a woman's body for pregnancy," so having too much or too little could prevent you from getting pregnant.
 Additionally, babies with mothers who are under or overweight are at higher risk of birth defects, diseases, and being premature, so if you're healthy during your pregnancy, your baby is more likely to be healthy.

 If you are concerned about your weight, have a conversation with your doctor about the steps you can take get within a weight range that is healthy for you.

-A common symptom of Polycystic Ovarian Syndrome (PCOS), which is known to impact fertility, is sudden hair growth on parts of your body that haven't generally had hair, as well as thinning of the hair on your head, as Healthy Way explains.
+A common symptom of Polycystic Ovarian Syndrome (PCOS), which is known to impact fertility, excess hair growth your face or body, as well as thinning of the hair on your head, per MayoClinic.
 So if the amount of hair you have is staying consistent, you're likely in a good place to get pregnant and bear a child.
 Any seemingly instantaneous change to your hair isn't normal and could mean your body is no longer ovulating, so you should check with your doctor if you notice anything different.

 These signs may or may not indicate the state of your fertility; the only way you can know for sure if your body is ready for childbearing is to a) get pregnant or b) go to your doctor and get some testing done.
 A health care professional can provide a lot of the info you might be seeking regarding your reproductive system, whether you're currently trying to get pregnant or not.
 But as many OB-GYNs will tell you, there's no need to panic about not getting pregnant until you've been trying without success for a while.